jarrodmillman/rcsds/append/appendix1.rst

     more --  file perusal filter for crt viewing <../commands/more.rst>
     mount -- mount a file system <../commands/mount.rst>
     mv -- move (rename) files <../commands/mv.rst>
-    nohup -- Run a command immune to hangups, with output to a non-tty <../commands/nohup.rst>
+    nohup -- run a command immune to hangups, with output to a non-tty <../commands/nohup.rst>
+    pandoc -- general markup converter <../commands/pandoc.rst>
     paste -- merge lines of files <../commands/paste.rst>
+    popd -- remove the top entry from the directory stack, and cd to the new top directory <../commands/popd.rst>
     printenv -- print all or part of environment <../commands/printenv.rst>
     ps --  report process status <../commands/ps.rst>
     pstree -- display a tree of processes <../commands/pstree.rst>
+    pushd -- save the current directory on the top of the directory stack and then cd to dir  <../commands/pushd.rst>
     pwd -- print name of current/working directory <../commands/pwd.rst>
     quota -- display disk usage and limits <../commands/quota.rst>
     rmdir -- remove empty directories <../commands/rmdir.rst>